Where can I find the application? Is it hard copy or online?

 My GPA is really low and closer to the 2.0 mark.
 What do you advise for me to do?

 To receive full acceptance, your GPA must be a 2.50 or above.
 If your overall GPA is lower, then you are encouraged to wait to apply until your GPA is near a 2.50.
 In the meantime, work hard at improving your GPA.
 Every grade counts!
 Some students will also take summer courses solely to improve their GPA so that they can then be eligible to apply to the program at the end of July (for that fall cohort).
 Records can also inform you of how many credits of “A” grades you would need to improve your GPA to the desired level.
 This also helps in planning and assessing how feasible it is to improve your GPA, even with summer coursework.
-As always, please feel free to contact your advisor and the BSW Program Director, Annette Heck (email@example.com), to receive personalized feedback on your current academic situation.
+As always, please feel free to contact your adviser and the BSW Program Director, Annette Heck (firstname.lastname@example.org), to receive personalized feedback on your current academic situation.

 I have an overall GPA of 2.50 or above and have completed the required BSW application pre-requisite courses but have only earned 30 hours of college credit and am still considered a Freshman/Sophomore.
 Should I apply?

 In order to enroll in upper-division courses, Southern requires a minimum of 40 college credits.
 If you have only earned 30 credits, then it would be best for you to complete another year of general education courses and then apply to the program when you have earned more than 40 college credits.
-Please consult with your advisor as you create your academic plan.
+Please consult with your adviser as you create your academic plan.

 I have completed some of the courses required for application to the program at a previous institution but I have not yet had those credits transferred to Southern.
 Do I need to have them transferred to Southern before I can apply?